syndicato-de-gato/btcpayserver-doc/UseCase.md

 ## Developers

-BTCPay community is amiable and open-minded.
+BTCPay community is amicable and open-minded.
 Developers can not only learn a lot and get their name out by working on an open-source project, but also participate in transforming the payment processing business.

 ---